On Smooth Whitney Extensions of almost isometries with small distortion, Interpolation and Alignment in $\Bbb R^D$-Part 1: A Counterexample.

 Since $\Phi$ agrees with $\phi$, we know that \beq \left|\Phi(x)-Tx\right|\leq C\varepsilon_0\delta,\, |x|=\delta. \eeq Since $\Phi$ agrees with $\phi$, we know that \beq \left|\Phi(x)-x\right|\leq C\varepsilon_0,\, |x-w_1|=1. \eeq Our assumption that $\Phi$ is an approximate isometry shows that

 and \beq (\pi_t)o(\Phi):S_t\to S_t',\, 0\leq t\leq 1. \eeq We can therefore define a one-parameter family of maps $\Psi_t,\, t\in [0,1]$ from the unit sphere to itself by setting

 from the unit sphere to itself.
 Then $\Psi_t$ is a continuous family of continuous maps from the unit sphere to itself.
 From (\ref{e:counterone}), we see that $\Psi_0$ is a small perturbation of the map $T:S^{D-1}\to S^{D-1}$ which has degree -1.
 From (\ref{e:countertwo}), we see that $\Psi_1$ is a small perturbation of the identity.
+Consequently, the following must hold: \begin{itemize} \item Degree $\Psi_t$ is independent of $t\in [0,1]$. \item Degree $\Psi_0=-1$. \item Degree $\Psi_1=+1$. \end{itemize} Thus, we have arrived at a contradiction, proving that there does not exist an extension $\Phi$ as above. $\Box$